Skip to main content

 1. Use Pre-Built UI Components

-2. Leverage Low-Code for Internal Tools
+2. Use Low-Code for Internal Tools

 For internal usage, you don’t need custom code.
 For that, tools like Retool or Webflow can help you get things done faster and cheaper.